When reeds are dead and a straw to thatch the marshes,

 Oh, Autumn!
 Autumn!—What is the Spring to me?

-We are busy working to bring Edna St. Vincent Millay's "The Death of Autumn" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Edna St. Vincent Millay's "The Death of Autumn" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Death of Autumn" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.